 59:33Nono: Do you have a domain name for your website?

-59:47Tatjana: So when it comes to books, books that have definitely remained my entire life is a reference and books that I've recently read.
-From the books that I've recently read.
-I really strongly recommend The CBS it has been most useful and thought provoking.
-Also the 21st 21 question for the 21st century, both from you Val Harare, in a book from Sam Harris would also bring you a lot of value.
-Otherwise, the user illusion from tour Nora trenders.
-That book is fascinating.
-And it's about cutting consciousness down to size and it's a very long read, but it's very worth it.
-On the literature side, I love the librarians from borkus I love Italo Calvino, every book from our Covino I like break all asunder break on and never tend to be an Easter.
-Patrick scandal the Russian classics.
+59:47Tatjana: So, when it comes to books, [there are] books that have definitely remained my entire life as a reference, and books that I've recently read.
+From the books that I've recently read, I really strongly recommend The Sapiens.
+It has been most useful and thought provoking.
+Also the 21 Questions for the 21st Century, both from Yuval Harari.
+Any book from Sam Harris would also bring you a lot of value.
+Otherwise, The User Illusion from Tor Norretranders.
+That book is fascinating, it's about cutting consciousness down to size.
+It's a very long read, but it's very worth it.
+On the literature side, I love Labyrinths from Borges, I love Italo Calvino, every book from Italo Calvino.
+I like Baricco, Alessandro Baricco, and Novecento Pianista.
+Patrick Susskind, all the Russian Classics...

 1:00:41Nono: Thank you.
 What's your favorite book of Sam Harris?

-1:00:44Tatjana: I think that was the name.
+1:00:44Tatjana: I think that...What was the name?
 His first book mostly informed me about my dilemma.
-So I've never in my life tried any psychedelics, any hashish any marijuana.
-I've never managed to get out my in a mindful meditative own.
-So to just see how his path started and where he is today is very useful.
-And I envision, envisage the scene of him by the lake and going through this new world that you will never open unless you meditate a lot or take psychedelics.
+So, I've never in my life tried any psychedelics, any hashish, any marijuana.
+I've never managed to get out my.. in a mindful meditative zone.
+So to just see how his path started and where he is today, is very useful.
+I envisage the scene of him by the lake and going through this new world that you will never open unless you meditate a lot or take psychedelics.

 1:01:19Nono: What would be your message to the world?

-1:01:22Tatjana: empathy with other people, whenever your dad is put yourself in their shoes, imagine you are the father from Syria with a kid in their hands.
-You were the person from the Bahamas who just lost everything.
-You're, you know, whatever.
-You find yourself not having enough.
-You're not compassionate with just put yourself in their shoes.
-And other than that, really, please, please silence is not debatable.
+1:01:22Tatjana: Empathy with other people.
+Whenever you judge, just is put yourself in their shoes.
+Imagine you are the father from Syria with a kid in their hands.
+You are the person from the Bahamas who just lost everything.
+You know, whatever you find yourself not having enough, you're not compassionate with, just put yourself in their shoes.
+And other than that really, please, please, science is not debatable.
 It's not a question of an opinion.
-We don't need it is a very sad time in history.
-If we have a single Senior old girl gretta, reminding us of that, that we have to stick to facts.
-And we have to be curious to learn before we have an opinion about something.
+It is a very sad time in history, if we have 16 year old girl—Gretta—reminding us of that.
+That we have to stick to facts, and we have to be curious to learn before we have an opinion about something.

 1:02:10Nono: What would you do if you were rich?

-1:03:16Nono: most tourists, but that's a really empathetic way or a compassionate way of using your money.
+1:03:16Nono: Nice choice, that's a really empathetic way, or compassionate way, of using your money.
 What do you think of slowing down in life?

 1:03:26Tatjana: I do think a lot about that, but I have not found the way.
 One of the most beautiful moments with my boyfriend is when we imagine an old RV and we are having everything that we own with us.
-And we just travel around the world meeting people actually even better you travel up to a point but then you continue walking and traveling because according to Verner Hertzog who is one misfit that I really love, you learn most about life and about people if you travel sec, buy food But really questioning and material possessions, questioning, working 20 hours a day seven days a week.
-Questioning not having time to spend enough with your friends or especially with nature etc is a daily topic.
-And the dream of having a tiny house or mobile house, the grandson that is on top of an RV that is solar driven, etc. These are daily fantasies that we hope one day will be true.
+And we just travel around the world meeting people.
+Actually even better, you travel up to a point but then you continue walking and traveling, because according to Werner Herzog—who is one misfit that I really love—you learn most about life and about people if you travel, as he says "By foot."
+But really, questioning material possessions, questioning working 20 hours a day 7 days a week, questioning not having time to spend enough with your friends—or especially with nature...—is a daily topic.
+And the dream of having a tiny house, or a mobile house, the transom, that is on top of an RV that is solar driven, etc...
+These are daily fantasies that we hope one day will be true.

 1:04:30Nono: I hope I can do that as well.